crs4/life_monitor/restish-cli.md

 $ brew install restish
 ```

-## Add Restish as a Life Monitor OAuth2 client
+## Add Restish as a LifeMonitor OAuth2 client

 Instructions on how to configure Restish are provided [in its
 documentation](https://rest.sh/#/configuration?id=oauth-20-authorization-code).

-To add restish as a Life Monitor client, start by logging into the [Life Monitor
+To add restish as a LifeMonitor client, start by logging into the [LifeMonitor
 web interface](https://api.lifemonitor.eu).

 Select the **OAuth Apps** list.
 Click on the **New** button on the right of the